 In the political sphere, this type of language is used to “spin” or alter the public’s perception of an issue.
 In 1916, Theodore Roosevelt argued that “one of our defects as a nation is a tendency to use … ‘weasel words’; when one ‘weasel word’ is used … after another there is nothing left.”

 My first exposure to the term was from Don Watson, an Australian political speech writer and author of many books but two in particular to do with weasel words, “Death Sentence: The Decay of Public Language” and “Watson’s Dictionary of Weasel Words“.
 Irrespective of the source of the term “weasel words”, its impact is profound in our struggles to find meaningful performance measures to align to our strategy and convince us of its execution and achievement.

-Look at any strategic plan, perhaps even your own, and the chances are astronomically high that you’ll see aplenty words like effective, efficient, productive, responsive, sustainable, engaged, quality, flexible, adaptable, well-being, reliable, key, capability, leverage, robust, accountable.
-That’s just scratching the surface of the glut of empty and inert words that sound important and fail to say to anything at all, or at least speak of anything that can be verified in the real world, or measured.
+Look at any strategic plan’s performance outcomes, perhaps even your own, and the chances are astronomically high that you’ll see aplenty words like effective, efficient, diversity, productive, responsive, sustainable, engaged, quality, flexible, adaptable, well-being, reliable, key, capability, leverage, robust, accountable.
+That’s just scratching the surface of the glut of empty and inert words that sound important and fail to say to anything at all, or at least speak of anything that can be verified in the real world.
+Or measured.

 - “Provide efficient, unique, unbiased and responsive, high quality support” which is from a military organisation.

 - “Strengthen student engagement and learning outcomes by enhancing student support and intervention services”, from a government education department.

 - “[We] will be a leader in articulating and characterizing the dynamic system of scholarly communication”, from a library association.